The Federal Child Support Guidelines: Step-by-Step

 To calculate the necessary adjustment to reflect the entire amount of capital gains that you must include, do the following:

-- First, find your total capital gains on line 197 of “Schedule 3–Capital Gains (or Losses)” of your return.
-The amount on line 197 (Schedule 3 - income tax return) equals the total of capital gains for the year minus any capital losses.
+- First, find your total capital gains on line 19700 (197 for 2018 and prior years) of “Schedule 3–Capital Gains (or Losses)” of your return.
+The amount on line 19700 (197 for 2018 and prior years) (Schedule 3 - income tax return) equals the total of capital gains for the year minus any capital losses.
 If this amount is zero or less, copy “0” to this line.

 Line 15 – net self-employment income